Cleve Bryant

 Cleve Bryant (March 27, 1947 – January 31, 2023) was an American college football player and coach.
 He served as the head football coach at Ohio University from 1985 to 1989.
 Bryant was later the Associate Athletics Director for Football Operations for the Texas Longhorns football team.
 His responsibilities ranged from administrative operations to scheduling, as well as day-to-day operations of the football team and its facilities.
 Bryant worked for Mack Brown at the University of North Carolina at Chapel Hill and followed Brown to the University of Texas at Austin in 1998.
 Bryant was the wide receiver coach at Texas under John Mackovic from 1992 to 1994, before he joined Brown's staff at North Carolina.

 Playing career

 Bryant attended Ohio University, where he earned all-conference honors in 1967 as the quarterback, while leading the Bobcats to a conference title.
 The Bobcats repeated the feat the following year, and Bryant went on to earn the Mid-American Conference Player of the Year honors.

-Bryant was drafted by the Denver Broncos in the 11th round during 1970 NFL draft, but he did not make the team.
+Bryant was drafted 271st overall by the Denver Broncos in the 11th round during 1970 NFL draft, but he did not make the team.

 Bryant was inducted into the Ohio University Hall of Fame in 1975 and to the Citrus Bowl Hall of Fame in 1988.